shreyas-desai/Adventure-Project/README.md

 2 new maps, `ambig2.map` and `loop2.map` have beed added to check the working of the extensions.

-#### 4. `Villian`
+#### 4. `Winnign and Losing conditions`

 This functionality does not include a verb.
-It is new feature in game for adventure purpose.</br>
+It is new feature in game for adventurous purposes.</br>

 The logic behind this extension is as follows:</br>
 a.
-In the map danger, villina 'Night King' has been added to the map. </br>
+In the map danger, the villain 'Night King' has been added to the map. </br>
 b.
-The Villian is located in the north, when user attempt to go to north , danger message will displayed and ask user if they want to continue. </br>
+The Villain is located in the north,We need to kill the villain to win the game.
+When the user attempt to go to north , danger message will displayed and ask user if they want to continue. </br>
 c.
-User can get the potion from golden room and weapon from the iron room.</br> d.To defeat the villian play required a weapon longclaw, if player enter without a longclaw, villian will kill the player and game will end.</br>
+The user can get the items from golden room and the iron room.</br> d.To defeat the villain play required a weapon, if player enter without weapon, villain will kill the player and game will end.</br>
-d.If player has the longclaw weapon they can enter the room and killed the villian after entering the room north.
+d.If player has the weapon they can enter the room and killed the villain after entering the room north, win the game.

 ##### Usage
 ```